Home > Activities > Mothers' Union

 ● Helping those whose family life has met with adversity

-The Mothers’ Union launched the Bye Buy childhood campaign against the commercialisation and sexualisation of children in September 2010.
+The Mothers’ Union launched the Bye Buy Childhood campaign against the commercialisation and sexualisation of children in September 2010.
 This led to Reg Bailey, the Chief Executive of the Mothers’ Union, being appointed by the Government to lead an independent review.
-In June 2011 the Bailey Review ‘Letting Children be Children’ was published.
-Its recommendations include:
+The recommendations in the Bailey Review - ‘Letting Children be Children’ – published in June 2011 were accepted and have been widely implemented.
+Significant steps taken include:

-The Mothers’ Union branch at St. James’ Church currently meets once a month on Wednesday mornings.
-We share communion then follow a varied programme.
-We sometimes have a speaker, or go on an outing.
-We have recently been to RHS Wisley, also Westminster Abbey where we saw the Royal Wedding exhibition.
-We also meet socially throughout the year.
-We have a ‘pot luck’ supper with husbands/partners/friends, an annual Christmas lunch and a restaurant meal in the summer months.
+The Mothers’ Union branch at St. James’ Church currently meets once a month on Tuesday afternoons.
+We usually share communion then follow a varied programme.
+We sometimes have a speaker or go on an outing and we enjoy an annual Christmas lunch and a restaurant meal in the summer months.

 Away from It All – to enable families under stress to have a holiday

 Prison work – to help families whose lives are affected by imprisonment.
-The MU in Southwark has recently re-equipped the children’s play area at Belmarsh prison.
+The MU in Southwark has a link with Belmarsh prison and provides Christmas presents for visiting children

-Literacy and Development Programmes – run in Malawi, Sudan and Burundi.
+Literacy and Financial Education Programmes – run in Malawi, Sudan and Burundi

 We welcome new members.